A Quest for Knowledge: The Benefits of Discovery

-\begin{samepage} \begin{corollary} The benefits of expanding knowledge are single peaked in $d$.
-The benefit-maximizing distance $d^0(\infty)=3q$.
-The maximum benefits of expanding knowledge are $V^\infty:=V(3q;\infty)=\frac{3}{2}q$.\footnote{The results of this and the next corollary follow directly from an analysis of $V(\cdot;\cdot)$ derived in \cref{prop:value_knowledge}.
-However, deriving them is not entirely straightforward, so we do so in the Appendix.} \end{corollary}\end{samepage}

-\emph{Deepening knowledge} is the process of discovering answer $y(x)$ to question $x$ in area $i$ with two bounds, $x_i$ and $x_{i+1}$.
-The answers $y(x_i)$ and $y(x_{i+1})$ are known.
-We illustrate the process in the right panel of \cref{fig:variance2}.
-The difference from expanding knowledge is that instead of creating a new area, deepening knowledge replaces the old area, $[x_i,x_{i+1})$, with two new areas, $[x_i,x)$ and $[x,x_{i+1})$.

-The benefits of a discovery depends on the combination of improved decision making in either of the areas.
-We know from \cref{cor:opt} that the largest benefits in a single area come from an area of length $3q$.
-Thus, if the old area, $i$, had length $X_i=6q$, a discovery at the midpoint would provide the largest benefits.
-However, if $X_i\neq 6q$, at least one of the two areas would have a length different from $3q$.
+\paragraph{Deepening knowledge.} Deepening knowledge differs conceptually.
+Instead of creating a new area, discoveries replace an existing area with two shorter ones.
+Discovering the answer to $y(x)$ replaces an area, $[x_i,x_{i+1})$ with the new areas $[x_i,x)$ and $[x,x_{i+1})$.

+Areas of length $3q$ provide the largest benefits, the one depicted in the left panel of \cref{fig:optimalandwrongchoice}.
+Thus, the benefits-maximizing discovery inside an area of length $X_i=6q$ is naturally at the midpoint, replacing the area by two areas of length $3q$.

-If $X_i \neq 6q$, two forces are at play.
-First, there is a benefit to replacing the old area with two symmetric new areas such that each is half the length of the old area.
+Finding the benefits-maximizing discovery for areas of length $X_i\neq 6q$ is less straightforward.
+There are two forces at play.
+First, there is a benefit to replacing the old area with two symmetric new areas.
 The intuition echoes that of expanding knowledge: the inframarginal loss increases when an area becomes too large.
-Thus, choosing two areas with the same length reduces the inframarginal losses compared with the case of one large and one small area.
-Inspection of the right panel of \cref{fig:variance2} provides graphical intuition.

-Second, benefits decline if area length is larger than $3q$, as conjectures inside the area become increasingly imprecise.
-Maintaining symmetry implies that newly created areas are larger than $3q$ if $X_i>6q$ and thus too large to maximize the benefits.
+Choosing symmetric area lengths reduces the inframarginal losses compared with asymmetric area lengths.
+Second, benefits decline if the area length is greater than $3q$ because conjectures inside the area become imprecise.

 If the initial area length $X_i$ was small, the first force would dominate.
-It would be better to divide the area evenly even if each new area was less than $3q$ long.
-However, if $X_i$ was large, the trade-off would be resolved in favor of creating one high-value area at the cost of having imprecise conjectures in the other, larger, area.
-A cutoff $\widetilde{X}^0 \in [6q,8q]$ exists such that it is benefits maximizing to create two symmetric areas if and only if $X_i <\widetilde{X}^0$.
+Selecting the midpoint at $d=X_i/2$ is optimal.
+However, if $X_i$ was large, the trade-off would be resolved in favor of creating one high-value area at the cost of having imprecise conjectures in the other.
+A cutoff, $\widetilde{X}^0$, determines which force dominates.